Institutionalized (song): Song structure

 The music was written by Louiche Mayorga when he was in Suicidal Tendencies and lyrics by Mike Muir.
 The story of the song follows what is presumably a teenage Muir through a series of social conflicts with friends and, more significantly, parents.
 The protagonist's friends notice his behavior and suggest talking about it, only for him to refuse any help.
-This then continues with his parents, who are convinced that he is on drugs and needs help with his mental health.
-In this verse, his mother refuses to give him a Pepsi.
+In the second verse, his mother refuses to give him a Pepsi.
+In the third verse, the narrator's parents, specifically his father, have a conversation with their son.
+Convinced that he is on drugs and needs help with his mental health, they send him away to an institution.
 Once again, this results in retaliation and denial from the protagonist, who suggests that everyone else needs help with their mental health.
 The lyrics in the verses are not sung, but spoken in a run-on sentence style.
 They are complemented by the lead guitar, subdued at the start of the verses, but becoming more frantic and powerful with the protagonist's confrontations and emotional outbursts.